 Includes a gallery of stencils, besides reusable symbols, and nodes that can be dragged onto the surface of a diagram.

-You can save your diagram state in JSON format and load it back later for further editing using the serializer.
+Save the diagram state in JSON format and load it back later for further editing using the serializer.

-You can export the diagram in PNG and JPEG image file formats.
+Export the diagram in PNG and JPEG image file formats.